rpidanny/Odysseus/docs/API.md

   - `headless` (boolean): Whether to run the browser in headless mode.
 Defaults to `true`.
   - `delay` (number): Delay time in milliseconds for waiting after the page loads.
 Defaults to `3000`.
   - `retry` (number): Number of retry attempts for fetching content.
 Defaults to `3`.
+  - `waitOnCaptcha` (boolean): Weather to wait for user action when captcha is detected.
+Defaults to `true`.
+  - `captchaDelay` (number): Delay time in milliseconds before polling page to detect captcha solve.
+Defaults to `10_000`.
 - `logger` (optional): An object conforming to the `ILogger` interface.
 Used for logging debug and warning messages.

 ## Public Methods